 That could be the chief executive, operations director or the ‘head of’ a department.

 No communications material warrants more than four quotes unless each person is saying something radically different.

-This is highly unlikely given publicity material usually only peddles one line.
+Which is unlikely given publicity usually only peddles one line.

 The number of quotes in press releases

-If you’ve been instructed to quote four or five people in your press release, this is ridiculous and a waste of everyone’s time.
+If you’re a freelance copywriter who’s been instructed to quote four or five people in the press release, please know that this is ridiculous and a waste of everyone’s time.

 It would be a decision based on politics alone and keeping senior people in other organisations happy.